fe-jcorreia/2022-PCS3853-fin2you-mvp/backend/readme.md

 In this case, there is no need to use Docker at all.
 Just do `npm run dev`.
 ### Deploying
 - `docker build -t iagosrm/fin2you .` to build image
-- `docker run --name fin2you -p 3006:3006 iagosrm/fin2you` to run this service.
+- `docker run --name fin2you -p 3006:3006 -e CORS_ALLOW=http://localhost:3001 iagosrm/fin2you` to run this service.
 - `docker push iagosrm/fin2you` to update image in DockerHub